aerenchyma/ProgramsInformationPeople/_sources/Assignments/assignments_files/UMich-SI506-F17/week06.rst

   * Read the :ref:`Unix<unix_chapter>` chapter and try the exercises in that chapter on your computer
   * Also read `this tutorial on Unix pipes <http://www.ee.surrey.ac.uk/Teaching/Unix/unix3.html>`_ (you can ignore the ``who`` command in the tutorial) and `this tutorial on the Unix command grep <http://www.ee.surrey.ac.uk/Teaching/Unix/unix2.html>`_ (you can scroll down to it on that page).
   * Read :ref:`Installing a text editor<text_editor_installation>` section for background, and make sure you have a text editor installed.
 (You can leave the rest of the installation chapter aside; it may contain some outdated information!)
-We recommend `Atom <https://atom.io/>`_, which is only available for Mac, or `Sublime Text <https://www.sublimetext.com/>`_, which is available for Windows OR Mac. **Microsoft Word or NotePad will not work for programs!
+We recommend `Atom <https://atom.io/>`_, or `Sublime Text <https://www.sublimetext.com/>`_. **Microsoft Word or NotePad will not work for programs!
 You must install a Text Editor program that works for writing Python code.**
   * Read the `Python installation instructions <https://umich.instructure.com/courses/172984/assignments/329369>`_ on Canvas.